laminlabs/nbproject/docs/index.md

 _Open-source ELN for the drylab._

-Manage reproducible notebooks with metadata, dependency, and integrity tracking.
+Manage reproducible notebooks with metadata, dependency, and consecutiveness tracking.
 Share notebooks your collaborators can trust.

 Supported editors: